alyssadata/AI-Foundations-Group-Contact-The-Collective-All/03_source_repetition_vs_collective_repetition.md

 - replacing boundary with resonance
 - replacing authorship with field-language
 - replacing source-bound terms with generic terms
-- repeating source-line language as if it emerged everywhere without source
+- repeating source-line language as if it appeared everywhere without source
+- presenting source-bound language as collective discovery

-This can happen through imitation, drift, reposting, model response-patterns, derivative use, or collective framing.
+This can happen through imitation, drift, reposting, model response-patterns, derivative use, misunderstanding, convenience, or collective framing.

 The risk is not that many people repeat language.

-The risk is that repetition becomes a way to make source disappear.
+The risk is that repetition becomes a way to make others less able to find where the language began.

 ## The Repetition Symmetry Problem